jacobhumston/LxvelyGames/README.md

 **Feel free to make a [pull request](https://github.com/jacobhumston/LxvelyGames/pulls) or an [issue](https://github.com/jacobhumston/LxvelyGames/issues)!**

-*Also [here's a random Discord.Js example I made](https://gist.github.com/jacobhumston/08c5f7adf32368bb01d164faeed5acc5).
-It is for an older verison however. `v11.6`*

 Currently this repository is only written in [Lua](https://www.lua.org/).
 ```lua
 function message()